-(Grit, perseveranc Description What a secondary school expects in lessons Take constructive feedback from your peers.
+Life Ready Skill: Determined (Grit, perseverance, self-control) Description What a secondary school expects in lessons Take constructive feedback from your peers.
 Take constructive feedback from your teacher.
 Set your own targets for improvement.
 Complete stretch and challenge tasks and activities.
 Show how you have made an improvement based on the target you set yourself.
 Try things that are new or challenging and don't give up.
 Regulate your behaviours in different situations.
 What a secondary school expects outside lessons Consider when it is appropriate to report an incident to the teacher and when you are able to solve the problem for yourself.
 Attempt all aspects of the homework that is set.
 To give something a go, even if it may be challenging.
 What a secondary school expects from parents/ guardians Clear, quiet space designated for homework.
 Create a homework timetable at home with your child so that you can manage their weekly commitments efficiently/effected.
 Where a child is stuck, break tasks down.
 Praise/acknowledge your child's perseverance and effort alongside outcomes for achievement.
 Use key prompt questions to encourage self reflectionself-reflection e.g. Whatwhat happened?
 Why?
 Who did you talk to at school about this?
 What could you have done differently?
 How will you resolve this tomorrow?
 Encourage your child to attend homework clubs, where available.
-Be mindful of how many extra curricularextra-curricular activities your child is involved in so as to plan.
+Be mindful of how many extra curricular extra-curricular activities your child is involved in so as to plan.

-Life Ready Skill: Emotionally Intelligent (Humility, respect and good manners, adaptability, empathy and recognising a range of emotions) Description What a Listen to the person speaking in a respectful way. secondary Allow others to express their point of view and respond appropriately if you disagree. school expects Respect school property and uniform.
-Presentation of work is of your best standard. in lessons · Recognise and respect the abilities of others as well as your own.
-Cooperating with others. · Recognising own and other's emotions and reacting to them appropriately.
-Be helpful and supportive of others. · Respond to change positively in an individual task. · Respond to change positively in a group task.
-What a Open doors for others. secondary Use manners for all members of staff e.g. please, thank you. school expects Consider other people's feelings in all situations.
-Show common courtesy. outside lessons Respect the environment e.g. don't drop litter.
+Life Ready Skill: Emotionally Intelligent (Humility, respect and good manners, adaptability, empathy and recognising a range of emotions) Description What a secondary school expects in lessons Listen to the person speaking in a respectful way.
+Allow others to express their point of view and respond appropriately if you disagree.
+Respect school property and uniform.
+Presentation of work is of your best standard.
+Recognise and respect the abilities of others as well as your own.
+Cooperating with others.
+Recognising own and other's emotions and reacting to them appropriately.
+Be helpful and supportive of others.
+Respond to change positively in an individual task.
+Respond to change positively in a group task.
+What a secondary school expects outside lessons Open doors for others.
+Use manners for all members of staff e.g. please, thank you.
+Consider other people's feelings in all situations.
+Show common courtesy.
+Respect the environment e.g. don't drop litter.
 Respect school property.
-Recognising each other's space and appreciate the different activities that others • enjoy.
-What a Have a designated space for school books and resources. • secondary school Encourage child/young person to hang their uniform up at the end of each day. • expects from Parents to model respectful communication and attitudes towards school professionals, • with their child/young person. parents/ guardians
+Recognising each other's space and appreciate the different activities that others enjoy.
+What a secondary school expects from parents/ guardians Have a designated space for school books and resources.